 As the temperature begins to rise again in late winter and early spring we begin to see the grass come alive again, growing slowly at first but as we approach spring and summer, there’s no stopping it.

-Perhaps consider using our Winter Turf Hardener to give your lawn extra protection during cold weather.
+Perhaps consider using our SLOW RELEASE: Autumn / Winter and QUICK RELEASE: Autumn / Winter to give your lawn extra protection during cold weather.

 During winter your lawn may not require too much maintenance but we should still take a little care not to damage it.
 Frost can be the most harmful condition for our luscious lawns to face and we should take care not to walk of frozen grass as this can leave behind marks.
 Another tip for winter lawn care is to avoid piling snow on the grass when clearing driveways as this can bring along disease.